 6 credits Comprehensives

 9 credits in focus area

 9 credits in areas of interest

 Tuition and Registration

 $375 per credit (2014-15 rate) Special rate for members of Religious Communities

 (The regular degree-seeking rate in 2014-15 is $830 per credit)

 - Religious may register for more than one course per term at the lower tuition rate.

-- Religious, not in a cohort, may register for any of the courses for personal enrichment at the lower tuition rate on a space-available basis.
+- Religious, not in a degree or certificate program, may register for courses for personal enrichment at the lower tuition rate.